Muscle Control not only helps you to better control your body, it helps you to better feel it.

 However, given time they can help you improve your flexibility.
 More importantly, they can help you get a better feel for your body.

-Bar the first ebook (Yoga Basics 1) each focuses on muscle control.
+Each book or video teaches you muscle control.
 That means activating muscle and relaxing it.
 But more than that it also means that you learn to feel your muscles and the way their activation changes patterns of tension in your body.
+The first book, Yoga Basics 1, is more about feeling parts of your body move relative to your contact with the floor.
+These movements are driven by muscles but there the focus is more on feeling bones moving relative to other bones.

 This is important in muscle control because a big part of muscle control is deliberately moving parts of your body or deliberately keeping parts of your body still.